 Why Should I Donate My RMD?

 If you have an RMD on your own account or an inherited account and you do not need the funds, donating to charity is a great option.
 Your required withdrawal will be included in your taxable income and cannot be rolled into other tax-deferred accounts.
-However, donating your RMD is a qualified charitable distribution (QCD) and will not be taxed up to $100,000.
+However, donating your RMD is a qualified charitable distribution (QCD).
 Tax benefits aside, earmarking this income for charity is a great way to begin or expand your giving portfolio to support the causes you care about.

 How Do I Donate My RMD?